medvecky/ZXSpectrum-multi-functional-calculator/README.md

 make install
 ```

-The calculator binary, named multicalc.tap, is located in the /bin directory.
+The calculator binary, named calc.tap (calc.com for CP/M), is located in the /bin directory.

+By modifying the Makefile, the app can be built as a ZX Spectrum TAP file or a CP/M COM file.

 ## Operating Manual